-- (a) The outstandings limit volatility factor (VFOSLR) is a number derived from the distribution of estimated load by estimated price and is used as an input to a Market Participant's OSL.
-The VFOSLR is calculated on a regional basis. - (b) The VFOSLR is calculated by season using an exponential weighted moving average approach based on the previous value VFOSLR(previous) and the most recent half-hourly RRPs and regional loads for the season.
-The calculation is outlined below: - (i) For each season calculate last year's actual volatility factor (AVFOSLR) using actual half-hourly RRP and regional load. - (A) For the relevant season, calculate half-hourly values of the product of RRP and total load in the region. - (B) Calculate the sum of these half-hourly values on a daily basis. - (C) Using the results of step b, calculate a rolling 35-day average payment for each day within the relevant season.
-This gives a distribution of the rolling 35-day average daily purchase (RADP). - (D) Calculate the mean (M) of the distribution RADP.
+- (a) The outstandings limit volatility factor (VFOSL_R) is a number derived from the distribution of estimated load by estimated price and is used as an input to a Market Participant's OSL.
+The VFOSL_R is calculated on a regional basis. - (b) The VFOSL_R is calculated by season using an exponential weighted moving average approach based on the previous value $VFOSL{R(previous)}$ and the most recent RRPs and regional loads for the season.
+The calculation is outlined below: - (i) For each season calculate last year's actual volatility factor (AVFOSL_R) using actual RRP and regional load.

-- (E) Use the relevant percentile value (X) of the distribution RADP required to calibrate the regional level MCL to meet the prudential standard. - (F) Calculate the AVFOSLR to 1 decimal place, as: - (G) $AVFOSL_R = X / M$ - (ii) Calculate the current VFOSLR:
+- (A) For the relevant season, calculate values of the product of RRP and total load in the region per Tl. - (B) Calculate the sum of these values on a daily basis. - (C) Using the results of step b, calculate a rolling 35-day average payment for each day within the relevant season.
+This gives a distribution of the rolling 35-day average daily purchase (RADP). - (D) Calculate the mean (M) of the distribution RADP. - (E) Use the relevant percentile value (X) of the distribution RADP required to calibrate the regional level MCL to meet the prudential standard. - (F) Calculate the AVFOSL_R to 1 decimal place, as: - (G) $AVFOSL_R = X / M$ - (ii) Calculate the current VFOSL_R:

-$VFOSL{R} = VFOSL{R(previous)} x (1 - W{VF,R}) + AVFOSL{R} x W{VF,R}$
+$VFOSL_R = VFOSL{R(previous)} x (1 - W{VF,R}) + AVFOSL_R x W{VF,R}$

-VFOSLR(previous) is the previously calculated value of the relevant season's VFOSLR.
+$VFOSL{R(previous)}$ is the previously calculated value of the relevant season's $VFOSL{R}$.

-WVF,R is the weighting factor for volatility factors.
+$W{\text{VF,R}}$ is the weighting factor for volatility factors.

-- (iii) Where the change in the VFOSLR from one season to the corresponding season in the following year is more than 10%, then the change in the value of VFOSLR is restricted to an increase/decrease of +/- 10%. - (c) The current value of the WVF,R is 10%.
+- (iii) Where the change in the VFOSL_R from one season to the corresponding season in the following year is more than 20%, then the change in the value of VFOSL_R is restricted to an increase/decrease of +/-20%. - (c) The current value of the W{VF,R} is 20%.
 The weighting factor value is derived based on historic analysis of actual VFs and chosen to best fit VFs with the exponential moving average approach.
-The weighting factor will be periodically reviewed by AEMO and adjusted following consultation with Market Participants - (d) The change constraint in VFOSLR is designed to increase stability in the OSL. - (e) Where a new region is created, the historical RRPs and loads will be taken from a proxy region as outlined in clause 9.3.6.
+The weighting factor is periodically reviewed by AEMO and adjusted following consultation with Market Participants - (d) The change constraint in $VFOSL_R$ is designed to increase stability in the OSL. - (e) Where a new region is created, the historical RRPs and loads will be taken from a proxy region as outlined in clause 9.3.6.